sebranly/video-game-tester/README.md

 - :bulb: Innovative gameplay
 - TBD Really easy installation and doesn't take a lot of space
 - TBD There is a level editor
+- TBD The 4 tokens to unlock per level encourage the player to retry the same level

 ### Cons